iamdpsingh/Elevate-Labs-Data-Analytics-Internship-Task-02/README.md

 # Elevate-Labs-Data-Analytics-Internship-Task-02
 Task 2 Data Visualization and Storytelling

-# 📊 Superstore Sales Data Visualization and Storytelling (Python Project)
+# 📊 Superstore Sales Data Visualization and Storytelling

 ## 🧠 Objective:
 To explore and present meaningful business insights from sales data using compelling visualizations, focusing on **clarity**, **context**, and **storytelling** through Python libraries like **Seaborn** and **Matplotlib**.